Categories

 Keep your eye on Poshmark.

-In 2022, more and more social media channels ventured into social commerce.
+In 2023, more social media channels ventured into social commerce.
 So, the dedicated marketplaces on the list above are no longer the only places to sell products online.
 In fact, Facebook, Instagram, Pinterest, Twitter, and TikTok have all beefed up their social commerce game.

-Within each of these apps, there’s ways to setup your own business profile and begin selling products to your followers.
-It’s a nice way to capitalize on an already existing social media following.
+Within each of these apps, there are ways to set up your business profile and begin selling products to your followers.
+It’s an excellent way to capitalize on an existing social media following.

 What is social commerce?

-It’s when a consumer’s shopping experience occurs directly on a social media platform, i.e. you swipe through Facebook, see someone wearing a pair of shoes you like, and with a quick swipe and a tap, you just bought those same shoes yourself.
+It’s when a consumer’s shopping experience occurs directly on a social media platform, i.e., you swipe through Facebook, see someone wearing a pair of shoes you like, and with a quick swipe and a tap, you just buy those shoes yourself.

 We talked in more depth about social commerce in a recent edition of The Squeeze, a weekly newsletter we send to our subscribers.
 Subscribe to our newsletter to stay up to date with the world of eCommerce!

-But social commerce can also include clicking links from social media, linking back to a retailer’s product page with an immediate purchase option.
+But social commerce can also include clicking links from social media and linking to a retailer’s product page with an immediate purchase option.

 In other words, social media may just very well be one big Etsy competitor in the future.